Basic Science Physiology

 Board Pearl

-Albuminocytologic dissociation (elevated protein with normal cell count) is the hallmark CSF finding in GBS.
-It may be absent in the first week of illness.
-A similar pattern can be seen in spinal cord compression and diabetic radiculoplexopathy.
+Albuminocytologic dissociation (elevated protein with normal cell count) is the typical CSF finding in GBS, but may be absent early.
+CSF protein is normal in approximately 50% of patients during the first week and is more often elevated by week 2.
+A normal early CSF does NOT rule out GBS; pleocytosis should prompt reconsideration or alternative diagnosis.
+A similar protein-elevation pattern can be seen in spinal cord compression and diabetic radiculoplexopathy.

 Key CSF Glucose Rules